BillJr99/Ursinus-CS475/_pages/Activities/activity-transport.md

   goals:
     - To describe the role of the Transport Layer
     - "To describe protocols for various levels of quality-of-service including UDP and TCP"
-    - To explain how congestion managemnt is handled in a distributed and passive manner using TCP
+    - To explain how congestion management is handled in a distributed and passive manner using TCP
     - "To differentiate between quality-of-service levels with different Transport Layer protocols"
     - "To define a sliding window protocol using TCP for efficient and in-order buffered communications"